Girls Aloud: Influences

 The band members themselves are known to be fans of artists such as Ne-Yo and Oasis.

 The group's debut album Sound of the Underground takes influence from a number of 1980s genres, such as synthpop, power pop, and new wave, and 1990s styles like big beat, drum and bass, and garage.
-The album received comparisons to girl groups such as Bananarama, The Bangles, and the Spice Girls.
+The album received comparisons to girl groups such as Bananarama, the Bangles, and the Spice Girls.
 Similarities to Kylie Minogue and Madonna were also noted.
 A majority of the songs make use of guitars and electronic beats.
 The rise of indie rock also inspired Brian Higgins to "blur the edges between commercial music and so-called 'indie' music."
 He continued, "pop music was on its backside and indie music was about to rise, through The Strokes and everything else.
 We were an independent company and we were as indie as the other bands around us.
 The guitar riff on No Good Advice is very very similar to the riff on the track Michael by Franz Ferdinand."
 What Will the Neighbours Say? further explores different subgenres of pop, especially electropop.
-Synthesizers are more prominent on the album, although the usage of guitar remains prominent in several songs.
-The backing track to "Love Machine", composed by Xenomania musicians Tim Powell and Nick Coler, was inspired by The Smiths, while "Wake Me Up" includes a guitar riff inspired by garage rock.
+Synthesisers are more prominent on the album, although the usage of guitar remains prominent in several songs.
+The backing track to "Love Machine", composed by Xenomania musicians Tim Powell and Nick Coler, was inspired by the Smiths, while "Wake Me Up" includes a guitar riff inspired by garage rock.

 Chemistry takes influences from a wide variety of sources, including "everything from French chanson to piano-pounding blues to the clipped R&B of the Small Faces".
 Rapping in the same vein as artists like Betty Boo and Neneh Cherry is prominent.
 Yahoo!
 Music says "there's nary a 'formula' in sight.
 There are as many sudden tonal and tempo switches as the tricksiest Chicago art rock band.
 And all but one song here gives guitars a starring role."
 The songs are noticeably less rooted in electronic music, although "Swinging London Town" is "a dark, squiggly synth pop epic a la Pet Shop Boys" and "It's Magic" is composed of "little Röyksopp-like keyboard riffs".
 Alternatively, Tangled Up features a dancier, more electronic sound, inspired by the success of their 2006 single "Something Kinda Ooooh".
 "Call the Shots", "Close to Love", and "Girl Overboard" are all electropop numbers reminiscent of 1980s music.
 However, "Control of the Knife" is more inspired by reggae and ska, while "Black Jacks" recalls "sixties psychedelica".
 Out of Control features a number of songs inspired by 1980s electropop, while also exploring retro styles.
 "The Promise" is a 1960s Spector-influenced number, while "Rolling Back the Rivers in Time" was compared to the works of Burt Bacharach.